geoscience-community-codes/spatial_density/README.md

 Successfull script execution depends on first installing some perl packages, R packages, and some additional programs and libraries.

 #### INSTALL THESE DEPENDENCIES FIRST
 A C-code and fortran code compiler are necessary to compile codes.
 These are usually installed by the admin or root user and available to all users.
-These are free and avaiable for all linux systems.
+These are free and available for all linux systems.
 Make sure you have the complete gcc suite of program compilers installed including,
 -  gcc, gcc++, gfortran

 Some specialized linear algebra libraries are also needed.
 These libraries have been optimized for speed.
 These are usually installed by an admin or root user.
 Also have the corresponding devel packages installed,
 -  blas, lapack, lapacke, armadillo, quadmath

 These next three programs could be installed by the root or admin user or installed locally.
-Usually if a program is avaialable from a linked linux repository, it is easier to install into the system by a root user.
-But, it is possible to install these programs locally.
-Most linux distributions have pre-compiled packages for these programs; check your ditribution's package repositories.
-Otherwise, see their corresponding websites for more information:
+Usually if a program is available from a linked linux repository, it is easier to install into the system by a root user, but, it is possible to install these programs locally.
+Most linux distributions have pre-compiled packages for these programs; check your distribution's package repositories.
+Otherwise, see these corresponding websites for more information:
 -  gmt (version 5, http://gmt.soest.hawaii.edu/projects/gmt/wiki/Installing )
 -  Proj/Proj4 (executables, libraries, devel packages, https://live.osgeo.org/en/overview/proj4_overview.html )
 -  R Statistical Programming Environment (R-base, R-devel, etc, https://www.r-project.org )

-The additional dependencies can be easily installed locally into your home directory.
+The following additional dependencies can be installed locally into your home directory.

 ### perl script DEPENDENCIES
 The script depends on a number of perl modules: